antoniotaranto/django-permissionsx/README.md

         pip install django-permissionsx

-2. Add permissions to your views, e.g.:
+2. Define permissions in a module of your choice (like permissions.py):

-        from permissionsx.contrib.django import DjangoViewMixin
+        from permissionsx.models import P
         from permissionsx.models import Permissions